The Art & Science of Teaching Yoga to Cancer Patients and Survivors

 Beginning with extending your knowledge of yogic breathing which is safe for cancer patients is the heart of section II.
-We will cover the anatamony and physiology of breathing as you have likely never been taught before this course.
-Developing deep knowledge of researched based yoga benefits for cancer patients, learning about death and dying, yogic philosophy, non-violent communication, and a meditation toolbox is the focus of section II.
-Looking at yoga as a healing tool, we will use the YCS construct and class outline to develop thematic lessons.
+You will receive a Breathing Template on how to create a safe breathing section.
+We will cover the anatomony and physiology of breathing as you have likely never been taught before in a yoga training.
+Developing knowledge of the researched based yoga benefits for cancer patients, learning about death and dying, yogic philosophy, non-violent communication, and a meditation toolbox is the focus of section II.
+Looking at yoga as a healing tool, we will use the YCS Class Construct and class outline to develop thematic lessons.
 A template for a class will be filled out together as we explore the common side effects of cancer treatments and match them to yoga teachings, postures and effective communication in a YCS class.
 Direct experiential learning will aid students in thinking through how the physical effects of treatments may impact an individual.
 Advanced discussions of the anatomy of breathing, postures and meditation techniques will be shared.
 Teachers will experience a full hour class and have time to deconstruct the class and its deeper underpinnings.
-Students will complete three lesson plans in breathing practices safe for cancer patients.
-They will also make a video of teaching a breathing section and a meditation section for cancer survivors.
-This work will be approved and then you will put it on Youtube to create more free content for survivors.
+You will also make a meditation section for cancer survivors using a Meditation Template .
+Your class work will be approved, and then you will put it on Youtube.

-Putting it Altogether, Part III: Designing a YCS class (30hours) $150.00* Following the YCS Construct and the YCS Format for class, students will develop a YCS audio class.
-You will be given templates to follow and instructed in how to use reference tools and books, articles and research based teaching techniques.
+Putting it Altogether, Part III: Designing a YCS class (30hours) $150.00* Following the YCS Class Construct students will develop an asana section (either audio or visual YCS class).
+You will be given examples and shown postures to follow and instructed in how to use reference tools and books, articles and research based teaching techniques.
 Each part of the class and its construction will be analyzed using yogic principles and precepts.
 Students will complete a class and have a chance to practice with supportive feedback.
 The final project will be the develop of a class for a specific person or for a small group class and make a YouTube audio or video of the class.
 Section II completion helps you make the total class with ease.
 The final project is one hour long.
 The resources and references in this section are meant to allow you to continue learning and growing.
 I have put my favorite books, lectures, online resources and articles together in a resource library that is worth the cost of the course itself.

 Objectives Skills Part I: An Intensive Introduction: The Cancer Dilemma